Innovate faster and cut risk with PHP experts from Zend Services.

 Each of these can present further complexity for what is already often complex orchestration.

 To help you secure your PHP applications, our ZendPHP container images are all built using the aforementioned s6-overlay.
 The features are opt-in; you can create your own containers without knowing anything about s6-overlay, and they will behave like normal containers.
 However, if you opt in to the features, you can:

 Try ZendPHP for FreeWant to see how our ZendPHP container images work in your environment?
 Get Started

 Want to see how our ZendPHP container images work in your environment?

-In this blog, we've discussed root user privilege, how it can impact attack surface for container-based applications, and how running in rootless mode can help to mitigate those risks.
+In this blog, we've discussed root user privilege, how it can impact attack surface for container-based applications, and how rootless containers can help to mitigate those risks.
 As noted above, this approach can add additional complexity to your application(s), but it's typically worth the decreased attack surface.

 Be sure to read the next blog in this series, where we detail the various ways you can use ZendPHP containers to lock down your images and expand their capabilities.